the-carlisle-group/Provanto/README.md

 # Provanto
 Provanto is a testing framework for Dyalog APL.

 It is included with Dado, and may be run with the user command `]Dado.Runtests`.
-Dado expects the code to be in `Main` and the tests to be in `Tests`, unless otherwise specified.
+Dado expects the tests to be in the namespace `Tests` and the code to be in the namespace `Main`, unless otherwise specified.
 Provanto is also distributed as a single namespace script for copy/pasting into a project, with no need for Dado.
 And, as a Dado project itself, Provanto may be included as a dependency in the normal way.

 ## The Tests Namespace
 Provanto requires one or more **test suites** which are namespaces containing test functions.
 The `Tests` namespace may be a test suite itself, or a parent namespace contain multiple test suites.
 The Test functions must be named with the prefix `Test`.
-A test suite namepace may contain application specific helper functions.
+A test suite may contain application specific helper functions.
 However, there are four reserved words (function/operator names): `Assert` and `Try` should not be used in in the Tests namespace, and  `Startup` and `Teardown` have special meaning outlined below.

 A test function is a gauntlet of assertions terminated by a `0`.
 For example, to test the primitive function `+` we might write: